 NOTE n: The detailed migration study scope will be coordinated and aligned with RAN

-WT#3: Study the support of AI in 6GS
+WT#3: Study the support of AI in 6GS (e.g. E2E AI based framework, AI Agent, etc.)

 WT#4: Study the integration of Sensing and Communication over 3GPP access, considering the sensing modes to be supported and other sources of sensing data.